Blendify/blender-manual/trunk/blender_docs/manual/editors/3dview/object/relationships/parents.rst

 with specific parts of the Child Objects so that they can be directly manipulated by the Bones.

-At this point however all Blender knows is that the Bones of the Armature could be used to alter the Child Objects, we have not yet told Blender which Bones can alter which Child Objects or by how much.
+At this point however, all Blender knows is that the Bones of the Armature could be used to alter the Child Objects, we have not yet told Blender which Bones can alter which Child Objects or by how much.